-Aberdeen Standard Investments' Standard Life Pooled Property Pension Fund has bought a multi-let industrial estate at Glasgow's Clyde Gateway East from MEPC for £10.65m from MEPC, reflecting a yield of 6.1%.
+Aberdeen Standard Investments' Standard Life Pooled Property Pension Fund has bought a multi-let industrial estate at Glasgow's Clyde Gateway East from MEPC for £10.65m, reflecting a yield of 6.1%.

 The estate comprises four units as well as two plots that will be developed over the next 12 months in partnership with Clyde Gateway –the tie up between Glasgow City Council, South Lanarkshire Council and Scottish Enterprise.

 The estate comprises 72,511 sq ft fully occupied by BT, Dentec Scotland, Glacier Energy Services Holdings and Greencore Food To Go.

 Clyde Gateway is a major regeneration project, focussed on 840ha on the east side of Glasgow.